 55% for LTV greater than 95%

 50% for LTV 95% or less

-The MIP continues until the loan balance reaches 78% of the original sales price or appraised value (which ever one is lower).
-FHA does not permit a new appraisal to delete to MIP.
+The MIP continues until the loan balance reaches 78% of the original sales price or appraised value (whichever one is lower).
+FHA does not permit a new appraisal to be deleted to MIP.

-FHA loans are assumable, depending on the credit worthiness of the new buyer.
+Pa FHA loans are assumable, depending on the creditworthiness of the new buyer.
 The FHA MIP is not refundable on any assumptions.

 Buyer must have contributed at least 3.5% of funds into the purchase!

-FHA offers 30 and 15 year fixed rates as well as 3/1 and 5/1 year Adjustable Rate Mortgages (Arms’).
+Pa FHA offers 30 and 15-year fixed rates and 3/1 and 5/1-year Adjustable Rate Mortgages (Arms’).
 Borrower qualifies at 1% over the start rate if less than 5% down payment on Arms’.
-With 5% or more down, then qualify at start rate.
+With 5% or more down, then qualify at the start rate.

 Adjust annually after the initial 36 months